Baltimore Sister Cities

 Opening reception: Friday, July 31, 6-8pm

-We Know Who They Are… (WTWTA) is a comprehensive exhibition project featuring the artworks and wartime artifacts of over 20 Ukrainian artists.
+We Know Who They Are… (WTWTA) is a comprehensive exhibition project featuring the artworks of 21 Ukrainian artists, and wartime artifacts.
 The traveling exhibition comes to Baltimore July 31–October 2, 2026 at The Peale museum.
-There will be several companion events during this time, hosted by The Peale in collaboration with the Baltimore-Odesa Sister City Committee and Baltimore-Rotterdam Sister City Committee.
+There are several companion events during this time, organized by The Peale in collaboration with the Baltimore-Odesa Sister City Committee and Baltimore-Rotterdam Sister City Committee.

 More information